storeman-developers/harbour-storeman-installer/cache-docker-images_github-ci.md

 ### Initial assessment

 Caching "locally" means, with the measure(s) provided at GitHub, e.g., GitHub "actions".
-Ultimately all these solutions use [GitHub's "action" `cache`](https://github.com/actions/cache), which provides 10 GB of cache, expiring its content when unaccessed for a week.
+Ultimately all these solutions use [GitHub's "action" `cache`](https://github.com/actions/cache), which provides (as of 2023) 10 GB of cache, expiring cached items [LRU based](https://en.wikipedia.org/wiki/Cache_replacement_policies#LRU) or when an item was not accessed for a week.
 But as some research shows, there are many variants and indirections how to utilise this `cache` "action".

 ### Alternative solutions